 DPA is dedicated to improving legal access to medical marijuana for patients with chronic and debilitating illnesses in New York State.
 In 2016, we successfully amended regulations, which now allow nurse practitioners and physician's assistants to certify patients for medical marijuana.
 We also advocated for chronic pain to be added as a qualifying condition for medical marijuana – a huge victory for patients and boost for the program.

-If passed, the MRTA would improve the medical marijuana program by expanding the forms of cannabis available in the program, increasing the qualifying conditions, and much more.
+MRTA improves the medical marijuana program by expanding the forms of cannabis available in the program, increasing the qualifying conditions, and much more.